 Installing MySQL, MariaDB and Creating Root User

-Now to install MySql.
-This is also simple, just type in these commands.
+Now, to install MySql.
+This is also simple: type in these commands.

 sudo apt-get install mysql-server python-mysqldb php-mysql

 Now for the not-so-simple part.
-MySQL 5.7 changed the secure model so that now MySQL root login requires a sudo-level execution.
-This means that root can no longer be used for web logins via PHP.
+MySQL 5.7 changed the secure model, so MySQL root login now requires sudo-level execution.
+This means root can no longer be used for web logins via PHP.
 The simplest and safest solution will be to create a new user and grant the required privileges.

 sudo mysql --user=root mysql